 Sourcing equipment and supplies for trade show display

 Displays for trade shows have varying equipment and material requirements.
-Thus, prior to sourcing trade show supplies, you should first ask the exhibitors for the specifications.
-Then, contact your trusted supplier to deliver the systems, fixtures, and other items you need.
+Prior to sourcing trade show supplies, you should first ask the exhibitors for exact specifications.
+Then, contact your trusted supplier to deliver the systems, fixtures, and other required items.

-If they’re too far from the chosen venue, you’ll need to partner with other reputable suppliers in the vicinity.
-Ask for recommendations.
-To make sure that everything is set up properly, you can request the supplier to send an installation team as well.
+To make sure that everything is set up properly, you can request that the supplier send an installation team as well.

 Factors to consider when choosing the right venue